McDaMastR/CollatzConjectureSimulator/README.md

 ### Common Problems

-If running the program results in a `VK_ERROR_DEVICE_LOST` error message, it may be due to the compute shaders taking too long to complete.
-On some operating systems and graphics drivers, if the GPU spends too much time processing a single request, the operation can timeout to prevent the GPU from freezing.
+If running the program results in a `VK_ERROR_DEVICE_LOST` error message, it may be due to the compute shaders taking too long to execute.
+On many operating systems and graphics drivers, if the GPU spends too much time processing a single request, the operation can timeout to prevent the GPU from freezing.
+Such a scenario is explicitly mentioned in the Vulkan specification (version 1.4.326, section 5.2.3 _Lost Device_).

+> Typical reasons for device loss will include things like execution timing out (to prevent denial of service), power
+> management events, platform resource management, implementation errors.

 In this case, the error can be fixed by running the program with a lower proportion of accessible GPU memory, resulting in less computation time per compute dispatch.
 This is done by adding the `--max-memory` option, followed by the proportion of available GPU memory that will be accessible to the program.
 For example, `--max-memory 0.2` means the program will use at most 20% of the available GPU memory.

 ## Inout-buffers